-Prior to joining Cornell’s faculty in 2014, Christopher was an Associate Professor of Sociology.
+Prior to joining Cornell’s faculty in 2014, Christopher was an Associate Professor of Sociology at Yale University.
 He received his Ph.D. in Sociology and Demography from Princeton University in 2008.
 From 2008-2010, he was a Robert Wood Johnson Foundation Health & Society Scholar and postdoctoral affiliate in the Population Studies Center (PSC) at the University of Michigan.

 His research and teaching interests revolve around the consequences of mass imprisonment for inequality, with emphasis on families, health, and children.
 He is also interested in child welfare, especially as relates to child maltreatment and the foster care system.
 He is the 2013 recipient of the Ruth Shonle Cavan Young Scholar Award from the American Society of Criminology.